License plate reader helped police solve deadly hit and run in Central; arrest made Monday

 Trending News

-Ramirez turned himself in at the Central Police Department on Monday, he will be booked for negligent homicide and hit-and-run driving.
+Ramirez turned himself in at the Central Police Department on Monday.
+He was booked for negligent homicide and hit-and-run driving.
+His bond was set at $55,500.

 More News